Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering

 Left panel of \fig{COMPASS} shows the COMPASS multiplicity~\cite{COMPASS:2017mvk} at $\la Q^2\ra=20\,{\rm GeV}^2$, $\la x\ra =0.15$, $\la z\ra =0.2$ for $h^+$ production on the deuterium target.
 Right panel of \fig{COMPASS} shows the COMPASS multiplicity~\cite{COMPASS:2017mvk} at $\la Q^2\ra=2.5\,{\rm GeV}^2$, $\la x\ra =0.05$, $\la z\ra =0.4$ for $h^-$ production on the deuterium target.
 One can see that even at COMPASS energy NNLP contributions are substantial, especially for low values of $Q^2$.
-In order to calculate the multiplicity we assumed that charged hadrons are dominated by pions and we used the same parameters for TMD PDF and TMD FF and we used for previous calculations, one can see that our simple model does not capture well the structure of the COMPASS data.
+In order to calculate the multiplicity we assumed that charged hadrons are dominated by pions and we used the same parameters for TMD PDF and TMD FF as those we used for calculations for HERMES.
+One can see that our simple model does not capture well the structure of the COMPASS data.

 We conclude at this point that taking into account the longitudinal structure function $F_{UU,L}$ is important in phenomenological applications.
-In order to further demonstrate it in \fig{FUUTFUUL_ratio} we plot the ratio $F_{UU,T}+p_1 F_{UU,L}$ structure functions over the leading power $F_{UU,T}^{\rm LP}$ for $\pi^+$ production off the proton at $Q^2=3$ GeV$^2$, $x=0.2$, $\zh = 0.3$ .
+In order to further demonstrate it, in \fig{FUUTFUUL_ratio} we plot the ratio $F_{UU,T}+p_1 F_{UU,L}$ structure functions over the leading power $F_{UU,T}^{\rm LP}$ for $\pi^+$ production off the proton at $Q^2=3$ GeV$^2$, $x=0.2$, $\zh = 0.3$ .
 One can see, compare to \fig{FUUT_ratio}, that the $F_{UU,L}$ is not negligible even at small values of $\Phperp$.